dmytro-feshchenko/compiler/README.md

 # Building a compiler in Go programming language
-This project was developed for building a compiler for own programming language.
+This project was developed for building a compiler for own programming language (Beaver language).
 ## Done features
 [Still in development]
 ## Planned features